 Ankle pain is a condition that can affect anyone at any age.
 Depending on the severity of the condition, this pain can be very debilitating, limiting mobility and the ability to perform in sports or certain activities in one’s daily life.
 In growing children, ankle pain can manifest in the form of Sever’s disease.
 Sever’s disease is a condition in which the ankle’s calcaneus bone is not fully fused together, creating pain should the Achilles tendon pull on the area where it attaches.
 The condition typically develops in children who are very active.
 Along with pain, other symptoms include swelling and tenderness.

-Severs disease often occurs in children and teens.
-If your child is contending with foot or ankle pain, see podiatrist our doctors, Westfield Foot & Ankle Specialists.
-Our podiatrists can treat your child’s foot and ankle needs.
+Sever's disease often occurs in children and teens.
+If your child is experiencing foot or ankle pain, see one of our podiatrists at Westfield Foot & Ankle Specialists.
+Our doctors can treat your child’s foot and ankle needs.

 Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
 The disease is known to affect children between the ages of 8 and 14.